lwilletts/fwm/README.md

 such as:

 - Sloppy focus.
-- Autogrouping of windows.
+- Auto-grouping of windows.
 - Window placement on their creation.
 - Compositor management for steam games.
 - Fullscreen and group window cleaning on deletion of windows.

 Recommend to add `watcher &` to your xinitrc to load on X11 start.

-Autogrouping is possible by populating `$HOME/.autogroup` with window name and a group e.g:
+Auto-grouping is possible by populating `$HOME/.autogroup` with WM_CLASS and a
+group:

 ```
 qutebrowser 2